 Many home gardeners buy Boston ferns in spring and use them as outdoor decorations until cold temperatures arrive.
 Often the ferns are discarded, but some are so lush and beautiful that the gardener can’t bring one’s self to toss them.
 Relax; throwing them out isn’t necessary and is really wasteful considering the process for overwintering Boston ferns is not overly complicated.
 Read on to learn more about winter care for Boston fern.

 What to Do With Boston Ferns in Winter

-Winter care for Boston fern in dormancy does not include providing light; a dark place is fine for the plant in a sleeping stage.
+Winter care for a Boston fern in dormancy does not include providing light; a dark place is fine for the plant in a sleeping stage.
 The plant should still be thoroughly watered, but only limited moisture is needed for the dormant Boston fern—like once monthly.

 Can Boston Ferns Stay Outdoors in Winter?

 Those in subtropical zones without frost and freezing temperatures can learn how to overwinter a Boston fern outdoors.
-In USDA Hardiness Zones 8b-11, it’s possible to provide outdoor winter care for Boston fern.
+In USDA Hardiness Zones 8b through 11, it’s possible to provide outdoor winter care for Boston fern.

 How to Overwinter a Boston Fern